 One of a group of alarm conditions that are considered the third most severe of all reportable alarms.
 Minor alarms affect a single or small number of subscribers who connect to the reporting node.
 You can use the

-show facility-alarm status IOS command to obtain more information about the problem.
-See also
+IOS command to obtain more information about the problem.
+See also Critical alarm and Major alarm.

 Multilink Point-to-Point Protocol.
 A method of splitting, recombining, and sequencing datagrams across multiple logical data links.